Lincoln: cathedrals and cobbled streets

 Food and drink in Lincoln

-The Little Red Gallery is a real gem, hosting contemporary artworks by independent artists and up-and-coming talents.
+The Little Red Gallery is another real gem, hosting contemporary artwork by independent artists and up-and-coming talent.

 Enjoy your trip to Lincoln.